AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 You can find all relevant code for this section in [master/CKAN/CKAN](https://github.com/KSP-CKAN/CKAN/tree/master/CKAN/CKAN).

 [Here is a graph that contains all of the core classes and their relationships](http://i.imgur.com/o9jQxau.png).
-Don't be intimidated by the amount of classes, CKAN's core is actually very clean and easily understandable, when you know the important stuff.
+Don't be intimidated by the amount of classes, CKAN's core is very understandable when you are aware of the important stuff.
 So, here's the important stuff (in no particular order):

 #### Module ([Module.cs](https://github.com/KSP-CKAN/CKAN/blob/master/CKAN/CKAN/Module.cs))
 * A base class for modules.